 Why is my needle stuck in childhood?
 I don't know.
 I don't know.
 I guess that's where my heart is.

-Submitted by rocketChips about 3 years ago
+Submitted by rocketChips over 3 years ago

 Live as long as you may, the first twenty years are the longest half of your life.
 They appear so while they are passing; they seem to have been so when we look back on them; and they take up more room in our memory than all the years that succeed them.

 I think childhood is, generally speaking, a preparation for disappointment

 What is the best early training for a writer?
 An unhappy childhood.

 I believe that maturity is not an outgrowing, but a growing up: that an adult is not a dead child, but a child who survived.